 A collection of our white papers and peer-reviewed research articles related to macro / multi-asset investor behavior, hedging, risk regimes, liquidity risk, private assets, portfolio construction, and more.

-Time to review the fundamentals of finance and investing!
-Even the most sophisticated investors can benefit from an occasional tune up.
-Join us for our 4th annual State Street Summer Sessions, where our team of academic and industry experts will go back to basics and cover the core principles of modern investing.
+This summer we reviewed the fundamentals of finance and investing!
+Even the most sophisticated investors can benefit from an occasional tune-up.
+For our fourth annual State Street Summer Sessions, our team of academic and industry experts went back to basics, covering the core principles of modern investing.

 Thursday June 27, 2024